Swan Song (2021 Benjamin Cleary film): Production

 In February 2020, Apple TV+ announced it had acquired the rights to the film, to be written and directed by Benjamin Cleary and star Mahershala Ali.
 In September, Naomie Harris joined the cast, and Awkwafina and Glenn Close signed on in November.
 Adam Beach announced he was added to the cast in December.

 Principal photography began on November 9, 2020 in Vancouver, Canada and concluded on February 6, 2021.
 The film was released on December 17, 2021.

 Reception

+Critical response

 On Metacritic, the film has a weighted average score of 66 out of 100, based on 27 critics, indicating "generally favorable reviews".